BriteSnow/cloud-starter/README.md

 (All code & content are [MIT](https://opensource.org/licenses/MIT) licensed.)

 **cloud-bigapp** is a code blueprint to build highly scalable big application with the minimum complexity.
-This approach is part of BriteSnow's **Big App, Small Team** approach.
+This architecture and best practices are part of BriteSnow's **Big App, Small Team** approach.

 Key Documents: [Architecture](doc/arch.md) | [UI Development](doc/ui.md)